Mazenghonem1/F1-TyreWearPrediction/README.md

 The project is structured in 14 cells in the Jupyter Notebook, each handling a specific task:
 1–7: Data Loading and Preprocessing

-Data Loading: Load tire_data.csv and weather_data.csv using pandas.
+Data Loading: Load using pandas.
 Cleaning:
 Handle missing values (e.g., impute LapTime (s) with median).
 Remove outliers (e.g., LapTime (s) > 3 standard deviations).